Tada-Project/tada/README.md

 If you want to collect the coverage of the provided test suite and see what lines of code are not covered, then you can run:

-- `pytest --cov-config pytest.cov --cov --cov-report term-missing`
+- `pipenv run pytest --cov-config pytest.cov --cov --cov-report term-missing`

 ## Using Tada